Licensed Professional Counselor (LPC):

 I am a 200-hour Kripalu Hatha Yoga teacher, a seniors yoga teacher, and love body-based exploration based on a decade in the theater.
 (I also hold 2 other Masters Degrees in Environmental Law and Policy from Vermont Law School and Theater Studies from the University of Toronto.)

-Compassionate Mindfulness Counseling and Body-Based Trauma Work
+Compassionate Mindfulness-Based Psychotherapy and Somatic Trauma Work

 I am passionate about guiding clients into having, discovering or using skills and tools that can help work through trauma or other challenging life events.
 Utilizing a compassionate, body-based approach, I will guide you into connecting with your body (re-connecting or connecting for the first time) so that you are in touch with what you are feeling, you can process the feelings, and then make meaning of what you have experienced from a stronger place.
 The neuroscience of healing trauma is clear: we can learn to move from our survival brain to our thriving brain, AKA keeping our pre-frontal Cortex online through mindfulness, and we learn to do this through trauma work!

 I love working with folks who struggle with Eating Disorders, and appreciate the integral process of guiding clients from body rejection to body positivity and acceptance; or at least body neutrality.
 Yes this is possible!
 We need to be able move toward body acceptance or neutrality in order to learn how to listen to our deepest longings and what our bodies need to heal.
-All bodies are welcome are welcome here!
+All bodies are welcome here!

 Using a Buddhist and mindfulness-based framework, guiding someone into their felt sense so that they can learn to navigate extreme emotions sustainably is at the center of this healing process.